Weight loss and metabolic damage?

 Shifting our focus

-But ultimately, points out weight-management expert Dr. Jay Kenney, our focus should not be on metabolic rates.
+But ultimately, points out weight-management expert Gomer, our focus should not be on metabolic rates.

 Nor should it be on Biggest Loser-style approaches for losing weight.
 We’ve all seen the reality TV show.
 There’s a lot of crash dieting and crazy amounts of hours spent each day exercising – a “reality” on TV maybe, but nothing like real day-to-day life.